We decided to compare our on-demand manufacturing platform to a few of our competitors. You may notice that the list of competitors is pretty short.

 Although the comparison entails sheet metal production capabilities, it is fair to include the number of different technologies here.

-The platform offers 3D printing, CNC machining, injection moulding and urethane casting.
+The platform offers 3D printing, CNC machining, laser marking, injection moulding and urethane casting.
 Sheet metal fabrication is just one of the services on offer.
 You can choose the manufacturing method from a drop-down menu after uploading your files.

 At the moment, the automated platform is solely focused on sheet metal fabrication.
 Laser cutting, plasma cutting and bending prices are shown instantly.
 Manual quoting is available for waterjet and flame cutting services.